miriam-goldman/microSLAM/README.md

 Inputs are usually two dataframes:

-1) Gene data: a dataframe containing information about the genes from a species' pangenome that are present versus absent in each sample (host), typically filtered to remove core genes (e.g., omiting genes that are more than 90% present across samples).
+1) Gene data: a matrix containing information about the genes from a species' pangenome that are present versus absent in each sample (host), typically filtered to remove core genes (e.g., omiting genes that are more than 90% present across samples).
 Gene presence/absence can be estimated with bioiformatics tools, such as MIDAS.
 This will be a samples by genes matrix and must contain the column sample_name to indicate the sample name.
-Users will read in gene data from a file, in this example simulated gene presence/absence.
+The matrix provided in example_data is a simulated gene presence/absence matrix (.csv format) for 100 samples and 1000 genes.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/genes.png" width=400>

-2) Metadata: a matrix of samples by covariates and the phenotype of interest in this case y, sample names should match gene data or be filtered to match on a species by species basis.
+2) Metadata: a matrix containing information about the phenotype (y) and the covariates for each sample.
+The sample names should match those in the gene data, and hence the metadata matrix may need to be pre-filtered on a species by species basis to contain data for only those samples with gene data for that species.
+The matrix provided in example_data (.csv format) is simulated metadata.
 <img src="https://github.com/miriam-goldman/microSLAM/blob/main/other/metadata.png" width=400>

-Example of how to import data shown below.
-These data are simulated output from MIDAS 3, and associated simulated metadata.
-These data were modeled to have a strain that is correlated with the phenotype y, and a strain that is uncorrelated as well as 3 genes that are more associated to y than the phenotype.
-Age was randomly simulated to be a covariate.
+Users will read in gene data from a file and metadata from a second file, both in .csv format, as shown below.
+The simulated example_data were modeled to have a strain that is correlated with the phenotype y, and a strain that is uncorrelated as well as 3 genes that are more associated with y than expected given the population structure.
+Age was randomly simulated as a covariate that is not associated with y.

 ```
 library(tidyverse)